Call To Schedule A Free Consultation

 Many states, for example, require jurors to decide whether the defendant was “more likely than not” responsible for the individual’s death, which requires significantly less proof than in a criminal case, where the bar is often set at “beyond a reasonable doubt.”

 Though it may be easier to prove that a defendant is more likely than not guilty compared to proving they were guilty beyond a reasonable doubt, suing for wrongful death can still be a rather difficult and complex process.
-Your Ohio or Kentucky wrongful death lawyer will need to gather as much evidence as possible to build your case and prove the required elements of the claim.
+Your Kentucky or Ohio wrongful death lawyer will need to gather as much evidence as possible to build your case and prove the required elements of the claim.

-How Long Do You Have to File a Wrongful Death Lawsuit?
+How Long Do You Have to File Wrongful Death Claims?

 Statute of Limitations for Wrongful Death in Ohio